acltc/url-shortener-app/README.md

 ##Another feature

-Let's allow a user to just enter slug without http:// or  https://.
+Allow a user to just enter slug without http:// or  https://.
 That's annoying.

 In the Link model: